-This design question led to DCF applying for and being awarded technical assistance from the National Governors Association Child and Family Well-Being (NGA).
-A pilot project with KS State Dept of Education (KSDE), KS Children's Services League (KCSL) and the Emporia School district working to partner together and focus on front end reform, connecting families to services prior to abuse/neglect reports.
-Collaborative meetings with these and other community-based partners began in the Spring of 2021.
+In SFY2021 DCF applied for and was awarded technical assistance from the National Governors Association Child and Family Well-Being (NGA).
+Based on learnings from the Casey Family Programs 100 Days of Learning Collaborative, a pilot project was started with Kansas State Department of Education (KSDE), Kansas Children's Services League (KCSL) and the Emporia School district working collaboratively to focus on front end reform and connecting families to services prior to abuse/neglect reports.
+Meetings with these and other community-based partners began in the Spring of 2021.
 The project, Communities Supporting Families, has the goal to support and assist families prior to their involvement with DCF.

 In early 2021 DCF was honored to learn they were one of twelve jurisdictions nationwide chosen to participate in "Thriving Families, Safer Children: A National Commitment to Well-Being - Round Two".
 DCF partners with two other state agencies: Kansas Children's Cabinet and Trust Fund (state lead for Community Based Child Abuse Prevention) and Kansas Children's Service League (state lead for Prevent Child Abuse America).
-Additional expertise from those with lived experience will be integral to the design, operation and improvement of this project.
-Among the priorities will be to analyze and uncover systemic barriers to racial disparities in the child welfare system by identifying policies and practices that may or may not inadvertently lead to disproportionate or unnecessary removal of children from their families.
-State agencies, and the commitment to include those with lived experience, stand committed to significant and real change that creates safer, more nurturing environments for children in our state.
-This work will focus on redesigning systems, practices, and mindset to sharpen the states focus on equitable and holistic family and child well-being in Kansas.
+Additional expertise from those with lived experience has been integral to the design, operation and improvement of this project.
+The state team has been analyzing data to uncover systemic barriers related to racial disparities in the child welfare system by identifying policies and practices that may or may not inadvertently lead to disproportionate or unnecessary removal of children from their families.
+The Thriving Families Safer Children (TFSC) Kansas team is committed to significant and real change that creates safer, more nurturing environments for children in our state.
+Their work focuses on redesigning systems, practices, and mindset to sharpen the states focus on equitable and holistic family and child well-being in Kansas.